 Let’s take Barnes & Noble, one of the world’s largest book retailers, as an example.
 Over a decade ago, in 2004, the company was looking for new sales channels to get more bookworms as clients.
 That’s when the bookstore giant launched a website, stepping into the online game.
 The next step was developing the Nook, an e-reader device and an e-reader app to compete with big players such as Amazon’s Kindle and the Kobo eReader.
 Not only did Barnes & Noble create a handy device, but they also introduced a set of reading apps to make readers’ lives more convenient and to add a new channel for sales.
 In just a year, Barnes & Noble got an additional $277 million from Nook-related sales and successfully obtained around 27% of the US ebook market.

-Today, when everyone owns a smart device with a good screen to read on, like an iPhone, an iPad, an Android tablet, etc. demand for separate gadgets for reading is decreasing dramatically.
+Today, when all of us own smartphones with a good screen to read on, like an iPhone, and smart devices like an iPad or an Android tablet, etc. demand for separate gadgets for reading is decreasing dramatically.
 But a handy app to buy and read ebooks is always welcomed by users.

 If you’re thinking that it’s pretty scary to jump onto the train with a big market player and you’ve got no plan for that, cheer up!
 We’ll tell you what your app needs to step into the game: what basic and killer features to include, ways to get more authors and publishers to provide diverse content, and the best ways to monetize your reading app.
 But first things first: let’s start with the basic features.